Zanko-WRM/CNN-U-Net4DEM-Improvement/README.md

-# Improving Spatial Resolution and Accuracy of Global Digital Elevation Models for Flood Modeling Using Deep Learning-Based Integration of Remote Sensing Data
+# Deep Learning-Based Downscaling of Global Digital Elevation Models for Enhanced Urban Flood Modeling

 # Overview
 This GitHub repository contains the source code and datasets used in the research paper, "Improving Spatial Resolution and